ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 “Awesome!
 Come on in!”

-- Continue | “Please make yourself at home!
+- Continue. | “Please make yourself at home!
 Let me bring out the dish.” {7}

 ---